-You should Self-Isolate if: Employee Information You have unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following: • Fever • Cough • Headache • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Vou have unexplained new or worsening symptoms (even mild symptoms) for a ches • Cough • Muscle and/or joint aches • Chills • Nasal congestion • Dizziness • Nausea/vomiting • Loss of appetite • Loss of sense of taste or smell Request sick leave If symptomatic, you should be tested, call 811.
-If you choose not to test, you should follow the mandatory self-isolation guidelines from Public Health. • If negative test results -follow the guidelines from Public Health which is typically return to work 48 hours after symptoms disappear. • If positive test results - Contact HR to discuss leave options.
+You should Self-Isolate if: Employee Information You have unexplained new or worsening symptoms (even Request sick leave mild symptoms) that may include one or more of the following: • Fever • Headache • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Difficulty breathing If symptomatic, you should be tested, call 811.
+If you choose not to test, you should follow the mandatory self-isolation guidelines from Public Health.
+If negative test results -follow the guidelines from Public Health which is typically return to work 48 hours after symptoms disappear.
+If positive test results - Contact HR to discuss leave options.
 Provide note from Public Health of fitness to return to work.
-Difficulty breathing Or have been advised by Public Health to be tested You have come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
+Or have been advised by Public Health to be tested You have come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
 If symptoms develop, you remain in isolation and follow the guidelines from Public Health.
 If positive test results - Contact HR to discuss leave options.
 Provide note from Public Health regarding the mandatory self-isolation period or a note regarding fitness to return to work.
 You have travelled outside of Canada within last 14 days.
-Follow guidelines from Public Health, which is typically self-isolate for 14 days upon return to Canada.
+Follow guidelines from Public Health, which is typically self- isolate for 14 days upon return to Canada.
 If symptomatic, call 811.
 Extended Leave Without Pay - Contact HR 14 days - extended leave preapproval required